In this section...

 2. Effort Grades must be on average 3 and above.

 There is a limited amount of funding available; therefore, all applications are subject to the availability of funding, at the time of application.
-Applications will not be considered once all funds have been distributed.

 How can this money be used?